Research Projects

-The Centre for Cosmopolitan Studies is currently part of an international consortium that has been awarded DKK 8,390,452 (£ 990,000) by the Danish Research Board of Culture and Communication for a project entitled, ‘AN ANTHROPOLOGY OF DISTORTION: Ethnographic Explorations of Paradoxical Connections’.
+The Centre was part of an international consortium awarded DKK 8,390,452 (£ 990,000) by the Danish Research Council for a project entitled, ‘An Anthropology of Distortion: Ethnographic Explorations of Paradoxical Connections’.
 The consortium includes anthropologists at Aarhus and Copenhagen Universities.
-The project will run for 5 years.

 The project explores the theme of distortion as an aspect of social interaction, examining the relationship between human intentions and their consequences.
 The research aims to elucidate the complex and paradoxical nature of human relationality: how social process may not be addressed only through the lens of systemic practice.
-While there is a large existing social-scientific literature that focuses on the unintended consequences of human action, recognising the importance of the unforeseen in social life, ‘AN ANTHROPOLOGY OF DISTORTION’ approaches the disjunction between intentions and outcomes in a different way.
-Distortion is here conceptualised as a phenomenon in its own right, whose appreciation is key to a complete description and mapping of any and every instance of social interaction and exchange.
+While there is a large existing social-scientific literature that focuses on the unintended consequences of human action, recognizing the importance of the unforeseen in social life, ‘An Anthropology of Distortion’ approaches the disjunction between intentions and outcomes in a different way.
+Distortion is here conceptualized as a phenomenon in its own right, whose appreciation is key to a complete description and mapping of any and every instance of social interaction and exchange.
 Distortion is a description of radical difference erupting onto the social scene: the project centres on the emergent or mutatory nature of social life and how such radical discontinuity can nevertheless be anchored to antecedent conditions.

 Professor Nigel Rapport’s particular role in the project entails undertaking research into some of the artistic production of the British painter, Stanley Spencer.
 ‘Distorted Vision: The creative representations of Stanley Spencer’ will involve Rapport in examining distortion in the context of artistic creativity and moral norms.
 Controversy has accompanied Spencer’s unsurpassed body of twentieth-century work for its purported obscenity, its ‘blasphemic’ vision, and for what has been seen as the astonishing deformity of the people and scenes portrayed as Spencer sought to engage with social reality and identify the authentic nature of persons and relations.